 Bias and Language

-ASHA Journals follow the Publication Manual of the APA (7th ed.) style, which states authors should be mindful of the importance of using language that is free of bias or the suggestion thereof.
+ASHA Journals follow the Publication Manual of the APA (7th ed.) style on the use of person-first language, which states authors should be mindful of the importance of using language that is free of bias or the suggestion thereof.
 Per APA style, “It is unacceptable to use constructions that might imply prejudicial beliefs or perpetuate biased assumptions against persons on the basis of age, disability, gender, participation in research, racial or ethnic identity, sexual orientation, socioeconomic status, or some combination of these or other personal factors (e.g., marital status, immigration status, religion)” (p.
 131).
-The use of person-first (vs. disability-first) language is not only preferable; it is necessary.

-Authors who publish in ASHA journals should assume that their articles will be copyedited with these guidelines in mind.
-We realize that some attempts to follow these guidelines may result in wordiness or clumsy prose.
-Therefore, we ask authors to review these types of changes when first proofs are received.
+However, when an author expresses a preference for identity-first language, ASHA honors that preference.
 APA says, “As always, good judgment is required—these are not rigid rules.
 If your writing reflects respect for your participants and your readers, and if you write with appropriate specificity and precision, you contribute to the goal of accurate, unbiased communication” (p.
 131).

 Using the Term "Normal"